How Many Hairs on a Human Head?

 Although there’s no definitive number on how much hair a certain demographic will have, research has shown a connection between your race and potential hair count.

-The table below shows the average strands of hair per cm square for an average 40-year-old.
 As you can see, Caucasian people have the most strands at 220 strands, with Afro-textured hair having the lowest count at 150 strands.
-Both Asian and Hispanic people are somewhere in between, with 170 strands per cm squared.

 You must remember, though, that every person is unique and will not have the exact same hair follicle count as the above table suggests.

-Several other influencing factors can determine how much hair a person will have, including a loss condition, hair thinning, general health, and well-being, as well as their hair care routine and sudden in the natural hair growth cycle.
+This includes hair thinning, general health, and well-being, as well as their hair care routine and sudden changes in the natural hair growth cycle.

 Does gender affect hair density?